This mix is 20 to 26 inches tall, generally weighing between 35 and 85 pounds when fully grown.

 German Shepherds are naturally protective and wary of strangers.

-Neither breed is naturally aggressive.
+But, neither breed is naturally aggressive.

-Ensuring your Gerberian Shepsky is well-cared for in a nurturing environment fosters positive personality traits.
+So, ensuring your Gerberian Shepsky is well-cared for in a nurturing environment fosters positive personality traits.

 Training Your German Shepherd Husky Mix

 German Shepherd and Siberian Huskies are both athletic, working breeds.

 One was bred to herd sheep.
 And the other was bred to pull sleds.

 So, a mix of the two breeds need lots of outdoor exercise and room to run.

 But, a Gerberian Shepsky with a dense, fluffy coat is at risk for overheating in warm weather.